Skip to main content

 If a line of vehicles forms behind you while traveling in the left (passing) lane, you should safely move into the right lane to allow faster-moving vehicles to pass.

-Make Your Intentions Known
+Intentions Known

 Change lanes with caution, and always use directional signals to communicate when you want to make a turn.